 The Anthem AVM70 gets an upgraded set of DACs over those used in the Anthem receivers.
 Coupled with the low noise toroidal transformer the AVM70 gives us a big improvement over the previous model.
-The DACs are AKM 24 bit/192kHz which is pretty impressive on its own.
+The DACs are AKM 32 bit/768kHz which is pretty impressive on its own.

-The Anthem AVM90 goes to a much better set of DAC’s, using the AKM DAC capable of 32 bit/ 786kHz processing.
-Wow, that is the type of DAC you would expect to see in a multi-thousand dollar separate DAC by itself!
+The Anthem AVM90 goes to a much better set of DAC’s.
+They use AKM’s very best DAC, that while it has the same spec at 32bit/768kHz, they are far superior in sound.
+As a matter of fact, we looked up the price of the raw DAC’s and compared them, and found the ones used in the AVM90 cost 16 times as much as the already great ones in the AVM70.
+These DAC’s are normally used in ultra-high performance two-channel audio gear.
 This means your sound will be smoother and sweeter with deeper bass extension and a more effortless presentation.
-If you plan to use your home theater for music listening, you will definitely appreciate the great DAC’s in both of these units, but the AVM90 is another jump up in audio.
+If you plan to use your home theater for music listening, you will definitely appreciate the great DAC’s in both of these units, but the AVM90 is another big jump up in audio.

 The other difference between the two is subwoofer control.
 The AVM70 has two independent subwoofer outputs.
 These will be calibrated individually when you run ARC, which is fantastic.
 But there are those of us who love our bass but also want it to be super controlled.
 We live in the world of more than 2 subwoofers.